rust-lang/rfcs/active/XXXX-union-keyword.md

 ## Description in the language tutorial

-Currently is a description of using `enum` for declaring tagged unions that seems to be targeted at targeted at C and C++ developers:
+Currently the tutorial contains a description of using `enum` for declaring tagged unions that seems to be targeted at targeted at C and C++ developers:

 > The run-time representation of such a value includes an identifier of the actual form that it
 > holds, much like the "tagged union" pattern in C, but with better static guarantees.